Permitting & Applications Information

 Demolition of a Structure

-If a temporary dumpster is required you can submit an application online.
+A temporary dumpster and/or a Port-O-Potty permit is required to be issued by the Health Department before the structures are delivered.
+You can submit an application online.
 Please contact the Health Department at 781.942.9061 if additional information is required.

 For a fence over 7' a building permit is required.
 There are no regulations regarding which way the fence is installed.
 The State Building Code, 780 CMR regulates the height of the fence.
 The fence can be installed close to the property line, as long as you are able to maintain the fence without accessing your neighbor's property.
 For Town approval please contact Conservation at 781.942.6616 and the Engineering Department at 781.942.9082 .
 If the property is in the Historic District, email the Historic District Commission.